 “I don’t believe that he would have allowed that to happen, it just wasn’t to his advantage to allow that to happen,” Trump said during his summit-ending news conference in Vietnam.
 “Those prisons are rough, they’re rough places, and bad things happened.
 But I really don’t believe that he, I don’t believe that he knew about it.”

-In April 2018, Warmbier’s parents Frederick and Cynthia Warmbier against the North Korean government North Korea for the “hostage taking, illegal detention, torture and killing” of their son.
+In April 2018, Warmbier’s parents Frederick and Cynthia Warmbier filed a federal lawsuit against the North Korean government North Korea for the “hostage taking, illegal detention, torture and killing” of their son.
 In their suit, they claimed the North Korean government should be held liable for Otto’s wrongful death, intentional infliction of emotional distress and assault and battery, and should additionally be punished under federal anti-terrorism codes.

 Warmbier’s family demanded both economic and non-economic compensation for personal injuries stemming from the North Korean government’s actions against Otto.